3manuel0/3bs_Downloader/README.md

 # Installing:

 **⚠️ WARNING:**
-first you must have `python3` and `ffmpeg` installed in your system.
+Project, still not finished yet. you need to have `python3` and `ffmpeg` on your system.

 change your path or open terminal on the script's folder then you create a virtual environment: